-If something you need is missing, add a row in the Shopping list and ask your advisor or Giulio Fontana.
-In case, after being instructed about what to do to be reimbursed, and authorized, you may go in a shop and get what you need.
+If something you need is missing, you can add a row in the Shopping list and ask your advisor or Giulio Fontana.
+You may get an authorization to go and buy the thing you need (note that you will be reimbursed only if you follow the right procedure...!).
 Here is a list of dealers that we used in the past.

-Remember that there are risks associated to the use of some kind of hardware.
-They are described, along with the instructions to avoid them, in the Safety norms.
-You are required to know these norms (actually, to access the AIRLab you have to sign a document stating that you know them: see Bureaucracy), and you have full responsibility for anything you do in the AIRLab.
+IMPORTANT!
+There are safety risks associated to the use of some kind of hardware.
+They are described in the Safety norms.
+You are required to know these norms before you do anything in the AIRLab.